MuntashirAkon/muntashirakon.github.io/README.md

 - `images`
 - `js`
 - `pdfs`
+- `_includes/intro.md`: The introduction in the homepage should go here (instead of adding them directly to the `index.md` file).

 Also, if you're not familiar with Markdown format, not that anything between `---` at the top of a file represents the frontmatter of the file, and they are written in YAML format.